What Happened to Ginger Smith: Artistry

 . . .

-If there had been "a way" that way - or, frankly, any other way - I would have done it.
+If there had been "a way" that way - or, frankly, any other way - I had the will.

 . . .

-My therapists would tell me things like "you know, you're really obsessed with this...'career',
+My therapists would say things like "you know, you're really obsessed with this...'career',

-From a disability / Autistic Cultures standpoint, telling someone to stop an interest that their DNA is living off of with cellular survival….
+Telling someone to stop an interest that their DNA is surviving on….

-studying rocks, dogs, or dance patterns - is transgression!
+studying rocks, dogs, or dance patterns - is a yeah no.

 . . .